qupath/qupath-docs/docs/advanced/imagej.md

 :::

 Note that the snapshot command is really **only** for creating screenshots -- **not** for transferring images for further analysis.
-The snapshot that is available within ImageJ will be RGB, and does not contain the pixel values or calibration information that is available when *Send region to ImageJ* is used instead.
+The snapshot that is available within ImageJ will be RGB, and does not contain the pixel values or calibration information that is available when {menuselection}`Send region to ImageJ...` is used instead.

 ## Accessing ImageJ plugins

 One application of passing image regions to ImageJ is simply to use ImageJ's commands to save the image regions or to create figures.
 But it can also be helpful to apply some extra processing within ImageJ, including external ImageJ plugins.

-Because QuPath keeps its own version of ImageJ internally, which does not match with any one you might have installed elsewhere on your computer, it won't necessarily have immediate access to the plugins you want.
+Because QuPath keeps its own version of ImageJ internally, instead of using another installation you might have, it won't necessarily have immediate access to the plugins you want.
-However, you can set QuPath's ImageJ to use the directory belonging to a different ImageJ installation if you like using {menuselection}`Extensions --> ImageJ --> Set local ImageJ directory`.
+However, you can set QuPath's ImageJ to use the directory belonging to a different ImageJ installation if you like using {menuselection}`Extensions --> ImageJ --> Set local ImageJ directory...`.

 ## Sending objects to QuPath

 Sometimes, after you've got an image into ImageJ and done some processing there, you might want to get some information back.
 Currently, there are two custom ImageJ plugins provided by QuPath that will allow you to do this.
-These are found inside ImageJ's *Plugins* menu (probably at the bottom).
+These are found inside ImageJ's {menuselection}`Plugins` menu (probably at the bottom).

 ### Send ROI to QuPath